Talk to your obstetrician, midwife or GP about getting your COVID-19 vaccine if you are pregnant.

 How you will get your vaccine

-Your obstetrician or midwife will talk to you about your COVID-19 vaccine.
+Your maternity hospital will contact you to discuss your COVID-19 vaccine.

 If you want to get your vaccine, they will register you and contact you about your appointment.